Blueberryy/TF2ZombieMod/README.md

 New Map Link;
 https://gofile.io/?c=jEF1Ap

 /// You Shouldn't change the official values of the convars.
-(60 = setup, 225 = wave time) If it isn't necessesary.
+(30 = setup, 225 = wave time) If it isn't necessesary.

-/// You should edit your mapvote add-on for this gamemode.
-It kinda bugs the game when the mapvote is finished.
-(Edit the time when the mapvote starts.)